hapztron/VRML-Slideshow/README.md

 Usage
 =============================

-VRML-Slide is used to show Web3D (VRML/X3D) Scene as slideshow (e.g. Photo Slideshow).
+VRML-Slide is used to show Web3D VRML scene as slideshow.
 It is require plug-in to show VRML/X3D scene.

 You have to load VRML/X3D plug-in before open this VRML-Slide: BS Contact - http://bitmanagement.com/en/download

-Plug-in browser support
+Plug-in OS, Browser and file type support
 ---------

-Windows: Internet Explorer, Firefox, Chrome and Opera.
+Windows: Internet Explorer, Firefox, Chrome and Opera - VRML/X3D (.wrl/.x3d).

-Mac OS X: Safari and Webkit.
+Mac OS X: Safari and Webkit - VRML (.wrl) Only.

-Linux: Firefox.
+Linux: Firefox

 Use as slideshow
 ---------